• Skip to primary navigation

 Packing food for picnic dinners, work and school lunches, or even breakfasts on the road is a great way to save money.
 You’ll be able to eat when you’re hungry rather than stop for take-out and pay a pretty penny.

 This works even on date night!
 Often during the summer, I will pack picnic salads and iced tea that we enjoy on the beach while watching the waves.
-We’ve also found a few craft breweries that encourage you to bring your own food.
+We’ve also found a few craft breweries that encourage you to bring your own food during winter.

 flatlay of pantry groceries